 You can generally deduct the pay you give your employees for the services they perform.
 The pay may be in cash, property, or services.
-It may include wages, or salaries, or other compensation, such as vacation allowances, bonuses, commissions, and fringe benefits.
-For information about deducting employment taxes, see chapter 5.
+It may include wages, salaries, or other compensation such as vacation allowances, bonuses, commissions, and fringe benefits.
+For information about deducting employment taxes see chapter 5.

-You can claim the following employment credits if you pay wages to individuals who meet certain requirements.
+You can claim employment credits such as the following if you hire individuals who meet certain requirements.

-- Work opportunity credit (claimed on Form 5884). - Credit for affected Midwestern disaster area employers (claimed on Form 5884-A). - Empowerment zone and renewal community employment credit (claimed on Form 8844). - Indian employment credit (claimed on Form 8845).

-- Welfare-to-work credit (claimed on Form 8861). - Credit for employer differential wage payments (claimed on Form 8932; only for payments made in 2009).
+- Empowerment zone and renewal community employment credit (Form 8844). - Indian employment credit (Form 8845). - Work opportunity credit (Form 5884). - Credit for employer differential wage payments (Form 8932). - Credit for affected Midwestern disaster area employers (Form 5884-A).